vohai2003/hdp_data_tutorials/tutorials/hdf/trucking-iot-on-hdf/tutorial-1.md

 title: Trucking IoT Use Case
 ---

-# Trucking IoT on HDF
+# Trucking IoT - Storm on Scala

 ## Trucking IoT Use Case